Jubatian/xmburner/application_manual.rst

 - SAFE: An external watchdog is recommended which can either be armed by a specific command or has a significantly longer timeout on power-up than in normal operation.
-This is required for properly guarding XMBurner's init routine.
+This is recommneded for properly guarding XMBurner's init routine.
+It is desirable if the watchdog could keep the processor in reset instead of restarting it by a pulse (if XMBurner detects an anomaly, the processor should no longer be permitted to perform any control).